Introduction to CSS Inheritance

 }

-As we can see in the syntax example above, use of the keyword ‘inherit’ makes sure that particular property, property1 in our case, is inherited from the parent.
+As we can see in the syntax example above, using the keyword ‘inherit’ ensures that a property, property1, in our case, is inherited from the parent.
 Other properties of the child class can differ.

 Examples of CSS Inheritance